 At the Big Ten Championships, Perdue produced a 14.50 on floor exercise, while adding a 14.65 on vault and a 13.60 on still rings.

-Perdue also proved himself as a solid performer in the classroom as a freshman by earning a spot on the Nebraska Scholar-Athlete Honor Roll during the fall semester of 2011.
+Perdue performed in the classroom as a freshman by earning a spot on the Nebraska Scholar-Athlete Honor Roll during the fall semester of 2011.

 A standout on floor exercise, Perdue finished third (15.05) in the individual event finals at the Level 10 2011 Junior Olympic National Championships in Long Beach, Calif.

 Perdue also claimed a Level 9 national title on floor exercise at JO Nationals in 2007.
 He finished 14th with a 77.65 all-around score at the 2010 Junior National Team Qualifier in Colorado Springs.
 His 14.00 on floor exercise was good for third place at the event - two spots ahead of Husker teammate Wyatt Aycock.
 Perdue added a fifth-place finish on vault (15.05) and 10th-place finishes on both still rings and high bar.